 Emeritus Faculty (Ph.D., Yale, 1976)

-Lawrence Powell holds the James H. Clark Endowed Chair in American Civilization.
-He specializes in Civil War and Reconstruction; Southern history; Louisiana history and politics; and the Holocaust.
-From 1998 to 2000 he was Director of Tulane's Campus Affiliates Program (CAP); from 2000 to 2005 he was Executive Director of the Tulane/Xavier National Center for the Urban Community.
-He currently directs the New Orleans Center for the Gulf South.
+Before his retirement, Lawrence Powell was the James H. Clark Endowed Chair in American Civilization.
+He specialized in Civil War and Reconstruction; Southern history; Louisiana history and politics; and the Holocaust.
+From 1998 to 2000 he was Director of Tulane's Campus Affiliates Program (CAP); from 2000 to 2005 he was Executive Director of the Tulane/Xavier National Center for the Urban Community, and from 2010 to 2012 he directed the New Orleans Center for the Gulf South.

 Susan Schroeder firstname.lastname@example.org